Distributed-MPC with Data-Driven Estimation of Bus Admittance Matrix in Voltage Control: Abstract

 \section{Abstract}

-This paper presents a {\em distributed} model-predictive control (MPC) design for real-time voltage stabilization in power systems, allowing the bus admittance matrix $\mathbf{Y} = \mathbf{G} + j\mathbf{B}$ to be not known a priori (it may be time-varying), and so is estimated online.
-The prevalent control designs are either centralized and optimal but lack scalability and are subject to network attacks, or decentralized that are scalable and less vulnerable to attacks but are suboptimal.
-The proposed distributed solution offers the attractive features of both types of schemes, namely, optimality, scalability, as well as enhanced security to network attacks.
-In addition, since acquiring the exact knowledge of the line conductance and susceptance, which are required to form $\mathbf{Y}$, is in general challenging, the presented framework integrates data-driven estimation of $\mathbf{Y}$ to circumvent this challenge.
-We first introduce the centralized version of the formulation, and next transfer it to a distributed version for efficiency, scalability, and attack-resilience, leveraging the graph structure of the power system.
-Only local computation and communication are used for (i) computing local control via distributed optimization (which is solved by the alternating direction method of multipliers ADMM), as well as (ii) data-driven estimation of $\mathbf{Y}$.
-The performance of the proposed methodology is validated using numerical examples of the IEEE-30 Bus and IEEE-57 Bus systems.
+This article presents a {\em distributed} model-predictive control (MPC) design for real-time voltage control in power systems, including an online method to estimate the bus admittance matrix $\mathbf{Y}$ to let it be time-varying and unknown a priori.
+The prevalent control designs are either (a) {\em centralized}, providing optimal solutions but less scalable and susceptible to single-point failures/attacks, or (b) {\em decentralized or localized}, having increased scalability and attack resilience but are suboptimal.
+The proposed {\em distributed} solution offers the attractive features of both methodologies, where neighboring nodes share state information to attain a globally optimal solution.
+In addition, the presented framework provides a data-driven estimation of Y to circumvent the challenging issue of acquiring accurate knowledge of the line impedance (required to form Y).
+We first introduce the centralized version of the predictive voltage control problem and then transfer it to a distributed version.
+The distributed version is solved via the alternating direction method of multipliers (ADMM), using only local measurements and communication leveraging the graph structure of the power system.
+The proposed framework is resilient to prediction uncertainty, modeling error, and communication link failure, and the in-built redundancy within the proposed framework supports anomaly detection in cyberattacks.
+We validate the proposed methodology for IEEE-30 bus, IEEE-57 bus transmission systems, and IEEE-123 bus distribution systems.